lego0901/CP_Library/README.md

     }
     ```

-    - The test code will not added if you import your library.
+    - The test code will not be added if you import your library.
 (Since it is not wrapped inside the marks.)

 - You can easily add your own library just keeping the above basic structure.